Poorly cropped photograph

 I understand that many times the original photograph does not allow the ideal cropping as in the above photograph.
-In these cases always crop the photo leaving as much as you can of the subject.
+In these cases always crop the photo leaving as much as you can of the subject or, better yet, send the entire photograph.
 Also, if the subject is very small in the photograph (less than 25% of the entire photo) then that photo will generally not yield very good results as the subject will be too small and too far away to show any usable detail.
-And I would recommend finding a photo where the subject is more close up.
+In this case I would recommend finding a photo where the subject is more close up.

 To summarize, please keep these tips in mind when scanning your photographs:

 - Scan most photographs at 600 dpi.

 - Higher resolution is always better, just careful exceeding 10 mb.